hariomshandilya/Project_ideas_python/README.md

 - Python always cut shorts the lengthy codes in other programming languages.
 - Python has also many different versions.
 The latest version being Python 3.

+- What is python used for?
+Python with its amazing capabilities has many vast uses and applications in almost every field.
+Among some are it can be used to create web applications using a server.
+Python can also be used to develop software.
+Python has an essential application in database systems.
+It can be used to create, read and change files.
+Python can also be used for prototyping and complex software development with easy programs.
+Python is also used in machine learning.